rmascarenhas/snp/README.md

 ### License

 MIT.
-See `MIT-LICENSE` file for details.
+See `COPYING` file for details.